 It is the council’s responsibility to approve the budget.
 The preparation of the budget, however, is different from city to city.
 In some communities, the city clerk or finance officer compiles the budget from many different sources.
 In other cities, a city manager or city administrator may lead the budget process and make recommendations to the council for final approval.
 In any case, information must be gathered from many sources and compiled into a format the council uses to conduct a hearing and approve the budget.

-Cities must also follow Section 384.16 of the Code of Iowa, which requires that at least one public hearing be conducted to solicit public input regarding the proposed budget.
+Cities must also follow Chapter 384 of the Code of Iowa, which requires two public hearings along with notices and several other steps to officially complete the annual budget.
 Many communities have adopted a policy to get public input earlier in the process to ensure that the budget reflects the goals of the community.
 This is typically done through a variety of council meetings and work sessions, town hall meetings or other public gatherings depending on the needs of a community.
 Other boards, departments and staff who are responsible for the delivery of city services may also be very influential in framing the budget.

 Budget Information and Resources

 Technical instructions on how to file the budget forms are provided by the Iowa Department of Management (IDOM), which also maintains data on city budgets and property tax rates.

 For current trends and estimates, the Budget Special Report summarizes many of the key issues facing cities as they begin preparation of the budget.
 A copy of this document is sent to every city clerk during November.

 By understanding the goals of the community, the city can set priorities and focus resources in areas important to achieve its goals.
 Prioritizing community goals also gives city staff direction on which services and service levels to include in the Capital Improvement Plan (CIP) and in preparation of the next budget.